amatani96/PortfolioProjects/README.md

 For this project I analysed data from Apple TV, which contained Films and TV Shows that are shown on Apple TV.
 I initially cleaned the data in Microsoft Excel and then brought it into Tableau, where I created visualisations for the data and answered questions related to this data.
 I also mentioned a few other questions I would want to have answered if I had access to more data about these shows.

 ## TMDB Data Analysis
-For the following project I used Microsoft SQL Server Management Studio to analyse a [huge dataset](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies/data) from TMDB containing close to 1 million rows of films.
+For the following project I used [Microsoft SQL Server Management Studio](https://learn.microsoft.com/en-us/ssms/download-sql-server-management-studio-ssms) to analyse a [huge dataset](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies/data) with data scraped TMDB, containing close to 1 million rows of films.
 A project of this scale would not be possible in Excel and would require using SQL.

 For this project I answered many questions that would be helpful to learn about this dataset, such as which genres on average have the highest budgets and which movies have the highest return on their investments.
 Each SQL query contains comments above it explaining what the query does.